 - 1. Floodplain avoidance.
-One (1) point possible for not developing in the one hundred (100) year floodplain. - 2.
-Agricultural land conservation.
-One (1) point possible where project involves purchase of development rights/credits under Chapter 17.09; the density bonus point is in addition to any development credit/right transferred to the subject site under Chapter 17.09. - 3.
+One (1) point possible for not developing in the onehundred (100) yearfloodplain. - 2.
 School proximity.
-One (1) point possible for project that places at least fifty (50) percent of its dwellings within one-quarter (1⁄2) mile of an existing or planned public school; measured as shortest distance following existing and planned public streets and trails. - 4.
-Habitat or wetlands conservation/restoration.
+One (1) point possible for project that places at least fifty (50) percent of its dwellings within one quarter (1⁄4) mile of an existing or planned public school; measured as shortest distance following existing and planned public streets and trails. - Habitat or wetlands conservation/restoration.
 One (1) point is possible for a project that conserves and/or restores a wetland or other habitat for native plant or animal species, as recommended by the Colorado Division of Wildlife.

-F. Schools (2 points possible)
+E. Schools (2 points possible)

 Two (2) points possible for dedicating land for a school or contributing to school facility improvements that directly benefit the school attendance area in which the project is located.
 Density bonus is not in addition to School Land Dedication fee credit.
-Public improvements that exceed School Land Dedication fee requirement may receive a combination of density bonus points and impact fee credit, to be determined by the city decision-making body.
+Public improvements that exceed School Land Dedication fee requirement may receive a combination of density bonus points and impact fee credit, to be determined by the city decision making body.